-- Make the lime and honey glaze: Meanwhile, create the lime juice glaze by mixing honey, lime juice and zest, salt, and pepper.
+- Make the lemon and honey glaze: Meanwhile, create the lemon juice glaze by mixing honey, lime juice and zest, salt, and pepper.
 Using these simple ingredients for the glaze allows you to enjoy sweet salmon but with healthy ingredients.

 - Drizzle salmon with glaze: With a spoon or measuring cup, evenly pour the sweet glaze over the cooked salmon fillets making sure to coat all of the salmon.
 Cover all of the salmon with the glaze so you can taste the sweetness with each bite and allow the salmon to cook in the pan for one more minute.

-- Serve: Remove the salmon from the heat and serve immediately with fresh cilantro, lime wedges, and prepared rice.
+- Serve: Remove the salmon from the heat and serve immediately with fresh cilantro, lemon wedges, and prepared rice.
 Refrigerate any leftovers.